pittcsc/pittcswiki/src/guides/academics/bsms.md

 The BS + MS Program at Pitt is a challenging 5-year program that can help students to accelerate their careers in computer science.
 This guide will provide an overview of the program, including the necessary steps to complete the program.
-You can learn more about the program at [cs.pitt.edu/degrees/bsms/](https://cs.pitt.edu/degrees/bsms/ "BS + MS").
+You can learn more about the program [here](https://www.cs.pitt.edu/current-students/bsms-computer-science).

 ## Requirements for Admission

-- 96 credits of undergraduate courswork, with 37 credits of CS coursework
+- 96 credits of undergraduate coursework, with 37 credits of CS coursework
 - 11-12 credits in Math/Stat
 - 22 credits of specific CS courses and 18 credits of specific Math/Stat courses (specified below)
 - All general education requirements